A common question surrounding CBD use is, "does CBD oil make you tired?"

 How soon can CBD oil make you sleepy?

-How soon the effects of CBD oil take place will depend on your metabolism and the dose of CBD.
-Most of the studies on CBD for sleep involve higher doses (50+).
-Some people report feeling sleepy 45-60 minutes after taking a high CBD oil dose, but it hasn’t been clinically proven to be sedating.
+Some people have reported a sleep feeling between 45-60 minutes after taking a high CBD oil dose, but it hasn’t been clinically proven to be sedating.

 - Huestis, M. A., Gorelick, D. A., Heishman, S. J., Preston, K. L., Nelson, R. A., Moolchan, E. T., & Frank, R. A. (2001).
 Blockade of effects of smoked marijuana by the CB1-selective cannabinoid receptor antagonist SR141716.
 Archives of general psychiatry, 58(4), 322-328.